suman2k3/Assesmenteth/README.md

+Token Smart Contract
-This Solidity contract provides a basic implementation of a token system on the Ethereum blockchain.
+This Solidity program implements a simple ERC20-like token contract with basic minting and burning functionalities.
+It demonstrates the fundamental operations of creating, minting, and burning tokens on the Ethereum blockchain.

-Overview
-The Token contract supports minting and burning tokens, as well as tracking balances for different addresses.

-License and Solidity Version
-solidity
+Description
+The Token contract is a basic smart contract written in Solidity.
+It allows for the minting of new tokens to an address and the burning of tokens from an address.
+The contract keeps track of the total supply of tokens and the balance of each address.
+This program serves as an introductory example for those looking to understand how token contracts work in Solidity.

+Getting Started
+Executing Program
+To run this program, you can use Remix, an online Solidity IDE.
+Follow the steps below to get started:

+Open Remix:
+Go to the Remix website at https://remix.ethereum.org/.

+Create a New File:
+Click on the "+" icon in the left-hand sidebar to create a new file.
+Save the file with a .sol extension (e.g., Token.sol).

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.18;
-Contract Structure
-State Variables

 contract Token {
    string public nametoken = "etherium";
    string public token_Abbrev = "eth";
    uint public total_supply = 0;

    mapping(address => uint) public balance;
-nametoken: The name of the token ("etherium").
-token_Abbrev: The token's abbreviation ("eth").
-total_supply: The total supply of the token.
-balance: A mapping to track the balance of each address.
-a.
-Mint Function

    function mint(address addre, uint value) public {
       total_supply += value;
       balance[addre] += value;
    }
-This function increases the total supply of the token and credits the specified address with the minted tokens.
-b.
-Burn Function

    function burn(address addre, uint value) public {
       if (balance[addre] >= value) {
          total_supply -= value;
          balance[addre] -= value;
       }
    }
-This function decreases the total supply of the token and deducts the specified amount from the given address, provided that the address has enough tokens.
+}
+Compile the Code:
+Click on the "Solidity Compiler" tab in the left-hand sidebar.
+Ensure the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the "Compile Token.sol" button.

+Deploy the Contract:
+Once the code is compiled, go to the "Deploy & Run Transactions" tab in the left-hand sidebar.
+Select the Token contract from the dropdown menu, and click on the "Deploy" button.

+Interact with the Contract:
+After deploying the contract, you can interact with it by calling the mint and burn functions.

+To mint tokens, provide an address and a value, then click on the "mint" button.
+To burn tokens, provide an address and a value, then click on the "burn" button.
+Authors
+suman kumar
+License
+This project is licensed under the MIT License - see the LICENSE.md file for details.